sebastianspicker/notewitness/README.md

 A working tree for notewitness with an evolving implementation history.

 ## Overview
-notewitness keeps setup, verification, and known limitations in one place.
+notewitness records the stable project shape and the work still worth checking.

 ## Status
-Lifecycle stage: core-build-out.
-Earlier setup detail now lives in maintained guidance.
+Lifecycle stage: maintenance.
+The useful early notes have been carried forward.

 ## Usage
 - Made the release assumptions easier to check later.